Ariel Atkins: WNBA

+Washington Mystics (2018–2024)

 At the 2018 WNBA draft, Atkins was drafted by the Washington Mystics in the first round, as the seventh overall pick.
 Atkins would join a Mystics line-up alongside players such as Elena Delle Donne, Kristi Toliver & Natasha Cloud.
 In August 2018, Atkins was named to the All-Defensive Second Team in her debut season.
 Later in September 2018, Atkins was also named to the All-Rookie Team.

 On October 10, 2019, Atkins and the Mystics took home their first WNBA Championship after defeating the Connecticut Sun, 3–2.
 In September 2020, Atkins was named to the All-Defensive Second Team for the third time in her three career seasons.

+In August 2023, Atkins signed a multi-year extension to stay in Washington with the Mystics.

+Chicago Sky (2025–present)

+On February 23, 2025, Atkins was traded to the Chicago Sky in exchange for the 2025 third overall pick, the 2027 second-round pick, and the rights to swap 2027 first-round picks.

+International

+Atkins has also played internationally.
+She spent the 2018–19 season with InvestInTheWest ENEA Gorzów Wielkopolski in Poland and played for the Perth Lynx in Australia during the 2019–20 off-season.

+Unrivaled

+On February 21, 2025, Unrivaled signed Atkins to a relief player contract.

+National team career

+2020 Olympics

+In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.
+On June 21, 2021, Atkins was named to the 12-player roster for Team USA for the 2020 summer Olympics.
+She and Team USA went on to win the gold medal in the tournament, defeating Japan 90–75 in the final.